KeonJukes/KeonJukes/README.md

 # Welcome to my GitHub profile!
-My name is Keon and I have experience as a software engineer working on a plethora of different projects, mainly frontend professionally.
+My name is Keon and I have professional experience working mostly on frontend development projects.

 # Some tools I have learned 🦾
 <p align="left">